-I’d like to start the networking with a daily teleconference.
-From there we can use social media, or start an online forum, to explore in more detail some of the subjects we discuss in the calls.
+In line with that, we have scheduled teleconferences.
+We use social media, as well, to explore in more detail some of the subjects we discuss in the calls.

 Here are the details for the teleconference: